tryabby/abby/packages/angular/README.md

 ## AbbyModule

-The AbbyModule is an Angular module that provides a service and some directives to work with A/BBY.
+The AbbyModule is an Angular module that provides a service and some directives to work with Abby.
 You can then use the AbbyService in your components or services to interact with the Abby platform.
 The AbbyFlag, AbbyTest and DevtoolsComponent directives can be used in your templates to show/hide content based on feature flags or AB tests.

 ### Parameters